Last Updated on July 2, 2021 by Lawrence Berezin

 Excellent reporting on parking ticket NYC challenges.
 Thanks for keeping these important issues in the public eye.
-It is obvious from reading your posts and the comments that parking tickets NYC is an emotionally charged topic.
+It is obvious from reading your posts and the comments that parking tickets in NYC are an emotionally charged topic.

+I disagree with some of your conclusions.
 I agree with your comment that most people don’t fight their NYC parking tickets.
-I disagree with some of your conclusions.
-It has been our experience working in the New York City parking ticket industry for 15 years that the majority of people do not deserve their NYC parking tickets.
+Our experience working in the New York City parking ticket industry for 15 years shows that most people do not deserve their NYC parking tickets.
 Here’s why: